danzsmith53/dataset-reader-sample/README.md

 To learn about the data visualization capabilities of the platform, work through [Workshop: Visualizing Your Data with an App](https://community.trustedanalytics.org/docs/DOC-1044).

->**Note:** If you made use of the pre-built dataset instead of building your own, you can still work through the Visualization workshop.
-But remember to supply the title you chose in step 5 above when you work through step 8 (Update the environment and set the datase link) in the Visualization Workshop.
+>**Note:** If you made use of the pre-built dataset (instead of building your own), you can still work through the Visualization workshop.
+But remember to supply the title you chose in step 5 above when you get through Visualization Workshop step 8 (Update the environment and set the dataset link).